stephan83/minux/README.md

 // Log the state when it changes todo.subscribe(console.log);

-// Bind actions to our todo container const bound = todo.bind();
+// Bind functions to our todo container const bound = todo.bind();

 // Call some sync functions